wigging/wigging.github.io/_posts/2020-02-29-swift-macos.md

 ---
 title: Swift programming for macOS
-desc: Notes and example code for developing Mac apps in Swift
 ---

-There are plenty of books, videos, and online resources for developing iOS, tvOS, watchOS, and iPadOS apps.
-Despite the fact that all of these platforms require a Mac for code development, there is very little information about actually creating native Mac applications.
-The examples given below demonstrate various aspects of Mac app development and will hopefully provide a useful resource for developers.
+There are plenty of books, videos, and online resources for developing iOS apps.
+Despite the fact that iPhone and iPad apps require a Mac for code development, there is very little information about actually creating native Mac applications.
+The examples in this post demonstrate various aspects of Mac app development and will hopefully provide a useful resource for developers.

 See the [swift-macos](https://github.com/wigging/swift-macos) repository for example code.